-If you are already using MacOS, Ubuntu, or an official flavor of Ubuntu as your operating system and have Google Chrome as an installed browser, you can skip this section.
+If you are already using MacOS, Ubuntu, or an official flavor of Ubuntu as your operating system and have Google Chrome as an installed browser, you can skip this lesson.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

-Please Note: We can only support the operating systems indicated above.
+We can only support the operating systems indicated above.
 Our instructions have been tested with MacOS, Ubuntu, and official flavors of Ubuntu.
 We do not recommend installing an OS that is only based on Ubuntu (like Mint, Pop!_OS, ElementaryOS, etc).

 This curriculum only supports using a laptop, desktop or supported Chromebook.
 We cannot help you set up a developer environment on a RaspberryPi or any other device.
 You only need to follow one of these sets of instructions or none of them if you are already using MacOS, Ubuntu, or an official flavor of Ubuntu as your operating system.

 Installing a Virtual Machine (VM) is the easiest and most reliable way to get started creating an environment for web development.
 A VM is an entire computer emulation that runs inside your current Operating System (OS), like Windows.
 The main drawback of a VM is that it can be slow because you’re essentially running two computers at the same time.
 We’ll do a few things to improve its performance.